getgauge/docs.gauge.org/getting_started/vscode_installation.rst

 .. cssclass:: vscode-installation-note
 .. note::
-      If you don't have VS Code installed, you can install it by clicking on :highlighted-syntax:`Get it now` link in the browser popup.
+      If you don't have Visual Studio Code installed, you can install it by clicking on :highlighted-syntax:`Get it now` link in the browser popup.

 | 2.
 On the extension page that opens in the IDEs, click the install button